Jose Garcia Player Props: Reds vs. Phillies

-On Thursday, Jose Garcia (on the back of going 0-for-4) and the Cincinnati Reds face the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 6:40 PM ET.
+Jose Garcia -- 1-for-3 with a double and an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the hill, on April 14 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Braves.
+In his previous game he had a one-hit showing (1-for-3) against the Phillies.

 Jose Garcia Game Info & Props vs. the Phillies